- Download our Moving to Argentina Guide (PDF)

 "We spent months comparing our cost of living from NYC to Buenos Aires before we moved here.
 We had multiple spreadsheets with all kinds of facts provided by family and friends who lived here.
 But we failed to consider one major aspect... inflation.
 It is a phenomenon like no other.
 It can make economic planning almost impossible.
 My recommendation to anyone coming here is to make sure you will have an income that grows as fast as inflation does (some industries do, others don’t.
 Luckily ours does!).
 Otherwise you will drown financially in a very short time."

-Read about American expat Maggie's experiences in Argentina.
+Read about American expat Maggie's experiences in her expat interview about living in Argentina.

 Further reading